Ja-Baker/SLK-Asessment-Production/PERFORMANCE_IMPROVEMENTS.md

 ## Conclusion

-These optimizations transform the SLK Curriculum from a slow-loading application to a **high-performance, user-friendly tool**:
+These optimizations transform the SLK Assessment Tool from a slow-loading application to a **high-performance, user-friendly tool**:

 🎯 **60-80% faster load times**
 📱 **Optimized mobile experience**